top of page

 Michelle Coughlin.jpg

 Michelle Marchetti Coughlin is a historian and author whose research has focused on recovering information about early American women, who continue to be underrepresented in the telling of America's story.
-Michelle has served as a Mass Humanities Scholar-in-Residence and a historical consultant, and was guest curator for Pilgrim Hall Museum's 2019-2021 exhibit "pathFOUNDERS: Women of Plymouth."
-She has lectured widely, at institutions ranging from Brown University to Historic Deerfield, and has written for both academic and general audiences.
-As a board member of the Abigail Adams Birthplace, she has created numerous programs highlighting women's history and African-American history, some of which have aired on C-SPAN.
+Michelle has served as a Mass Humanities Scholar-in-Residence, a research scholar working with historic sites seeking to integrate women's history into their interpretation, and a guest curator for Pilgrim Hall Museum's 2019-2021 exhibit "pathFOUNDERS: Women of Plymouth."
+She has lectured widely on her work, and as a board member of the Abigail Adams Birthplace has created numerous programs highlighting women's history and African-American history, some of which have aired on C-SPAN.
+In 2022 Michelle was honored to be the recipient of an Alden House Historic Site "Speak for Thyself" Award recognizing women who have "promoted extraordinary outcomes by speaking on behalf of themselves and others," and in 2023 to be elected a Trustee of Pilgrim Hall Museum.

 Author Engagement